The State of Birth

-Subsidised places available for student midwives, charity workers and those experiencing financial hardship
+Subsidised places available for student midwives (£30), concessions (£45) and those experiencing financial hardship (please email here)

-Receive bonus material as soon as you book & life time access to all sessions and support material will be available to you after the event.
+Receive life time access to all sessions and support material will be available to you after the event.

 Keynote talk ~ Re-thinking how we support women and their partners to prepare for childbirth

 Rachel Reed's book Reclaiming childbirth as a rite of passage has been avid reading for many.
 For some the content has caused them to see maternity care in a new light, for others to be validated in how they feel working as birth professionals.
 Her other book Why Induction Matters has been a staple for years, including in the organiser's lending library to expectant parents.